sfepy/sfepy/doc/users_guide.rst

     $ ./simple.py
     Usage: simple.py [options] filename_in

+    Solve partial differential equations given in a SfePy problem definition file.

+    Example problem definition files can be found in ``examples/`` directory of the SfePy top-level directory.
+This script works with all the examples except those in ``examples/standalone/``.

+    Both normal and parametric study runs are supported.
+A parametric study allows repeated runs for varying some of the simulation parameters - see ``examples/diffusion/poisson_parametric_study.py`` file.

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit -c "key : value, ...", --conf="key : value, ..." override problem description file items, written as python dictionary without surrouding braces
+      --version             show program's version number and exit -h, --help            show this help message and exit -c "key : value, ...", --conf="key : value, ..." override problem description file items, written as python dictionary without surrounding braces
       -O "key : value, ...", --options="key : value, ..."
-                            override options item of problem description, written as python dictionary without surrouding braces
+                            override options item of problem description, written as python dictionary without surrounding braces
+      -d "key : value, ...", --define="key : value, ..."
+                            pass given arguments written as python dictionary without surrounding braces to define() function of problem description file
       -o filename           basename of output file(s) [default: <basename of input file>]
-      --format=format       output file format, one of: {vtk, h5, mesh} [default: vtk]
+      --format=format       output file format, one of: {vtk, h5} [default: vtk] --save-restart=mode   if given, save restart files according to the given mode.
+      --load-restart=filename
-      --log=file            log all messages to specified file (existing file will be overwritten!)
+                            if given, load the given restart file --log=file            log all messages to specified file (existing file will be overwritten!)
-      -q, --quiet           do not print any messages to screen --save-ebc            save problem state showing EBC (Dirichlet conditions) --save-regions        save problem regions as meshes
+      -q, --quiet           do not print any messages to screen --save-ebc            save a zero solution with applied EBCs (Dirichlet boundary conditions)
+      --save-ebc-nodes      save a zero solution with added non-zeros in EBC (Dirichlet boundary conditions) nodes - scalar
+                            variables are shown using colors, vector variables using arrows with non-zero components corresponding to constrained components
+      --save-regions        save problem regions as meshes
       --save-regions-as-groups
                             save problem regions in a single mesh but mark them by using different element/node group numbers
-      --save-field-meshes   save meshes of problem fields (with extra DOF nodes) --solve-not           do not solve (use in connection with --save-*) --list=what           list data, what can be one of: {terms}
+      --save-field-meshes   save meshes of problem fields (with extra DOF nodes) --solve-not           do not solve (use in connection with --save-*) --list=what           list data, what can be one of: {terms, solvers}

 Additional (stand-alone) examples are in the examples/ directory, e.g.::